-Do you think that men like muscle on a women?
+Do you think that men like muscles on women?

 Do you think that women like muscles on other women?

-Of the listed women, whose body do you like looking at the most?
+Of the women listed, whose body do you like looking at the most?

-Of these women who do you feel defines muscular/bulky on the terms that you are thinking for this survey?
+Of these women, who do you feel defines muscular/bulky how you define it?

 If you thought that lifting heavy weights wouldn’t make you bulky/muscular, would you lift them?

-Below are a few interesting bullet points that we can take away from this survey:
+Below are some interesting bullet points to take away from this survey: